andypern/demos/spark-streaming-m7/README.md

 1. Open a new SSH session to the node you've been working on

-2. Go into the directory containing the shell scripts for this demo:
+2. Make sure you are in the directory containing the shell scripts for this demo:

 		cd /mapr/demo.mapr.com/demos/spark-streaming-m7/scripts